West African Pilot: Foundation and growth

 When the paper was launched its quality and professionalism launched it atop other newspapers of the period which generally pandered to colonial authorities or ethnocentric interests.
 The most prominent newspaper that lost circulation, as a result, was the Nigerian Daily Times originally owned by the Mirror Group of London.

 The paper's lively mix of radical politics and gossip, plus a woman's page, was highly popular.

 The newspaper played a key role in the spread of racial consciousness and nationalistic ideas in the interior of Nigeria.

 Its motto was "Show the light and the people will find the way".

 Azikiwe personally edited the West African Pilot from 1937 to 1947.

 The paper led the way for enterprising black journalism.
 The paper tied together the sport of soccer with social justice.
 Azikiwe's paper used soccer to increase the growing unpopularity of colonization in Nigeria.
 The paper was extremely popular, and it had a circulation of around 25,000 and a lot more readers.
-This paper brought fought the start of popular journalism in Nigeria.
+This paper brought forth the start of popular journalism in Nigeria.

 The West African Pilot gave birth to a chain of newspapers that were positioned as city newspapers in such places as Port Harcourt, Warri, Enugu, Ibadan, and Kano.
 All the titles were then owned by "Zik's Press Limited".

 Titles included the Eastern Nigerian Guardian launched in 1940 in Port Harcourt, the Nigerian Spokesman in Onitsha (1943) and the Southern Defender in Warri, the "Sentinel" in Enugu.

 In 1945, Zik's group bought Mohammed Ali's Comet, four years later converting it into a daily newspaper and then transferring it to Kano, where it was the first daily in the north.

 The Northern Advocate was also launched in 1949, in Jos.

 On 8 July 1945, the government banned the West African Pilot and the Daily Comet for misrepresenting facts about the general strike.
 This did not silence Azikiwe, who continued to print articles and editorials on the strike in his Port Harcourt Guardian.

 In June 1953, Azikiwe published an issue of the paper that used soccer as a political metaphor.
 In the article titled "Nigeria Wins Freedom Cup in Thrilling Political Soccer," it told a story of a fictional match in which the British lost a match to Nigeria by the score of 10–0.
 This was one of the many ways Azikiwe influenced his readers greatly.